 Third graders learn about and explore oral histories, and specifically focus on the stories and lessons of the elderly in our broader community as part of their service learning focus.
 Students visit the Altenheim Senior Housing, just down the street from Redwood Day, to meet with, interview, and exchange stories with various residents.

 In third grade, students work on addition and subtraction up to 10,000, multiplication and division facts and algorithms, two-step word problems using all four operations, comparing fractions, studying shapes and angles through comparisons and classifications.

-Units of study include water and climate, structures of life, simple machines, and magnets.
-Third grade scientists study and explore water wheel engineering, crayfish and human structure and functions, six simple machines, and simple machine engineering through the course of the year.
+In third grade, units of study include water and climate, structures of life, simple machines, and magnets.
+Third-grade scientists also study and explore water wheel engineering, crayfish and human structure and functions, six simple machines, and simple machine engineering through the course of the year.